 1. Frozen berriesFrozen fruit and veg are frozen as soon as they can be so that all the nutrients are locked in.
 This means that frozen berries are just as nutritional and tasty as fresh ones and can be up to half the price.
-They’re great to use in baking, smoothies and as a topper for oatmeal.
+They’re great to use in baking, smoothies and as a topper for porridge.

 2. Brown riceBrown rice is the less refined version of white rice, it’s as simple as that.
 And although there isn’t huge differences in terms of the calories and nutrition that they provide, brown rice still has a lot of the ‘natural wholeness’ that it’s meant to.
 It also has a low glycemic rating which means that it won’t give you a spike in insulin, or blood sugar, like white rice does.
 Brown rice is also rich in selenium, manganese, antioxidants, fibre and natural oils.
 Winner!

-3. Tinned & frozen fishJust like frozen fruit and veg, fish is frozen as fresh as it can be so that it’s the best product that you can buy.
+3. Tinned and frozen fishJust like frozen fruit and veg, fish is frozen as fresh as it can be so that it’s the best product that you can buy.
 White fish such as pollock and basa are really cheap alternatives to the more expensive cod and haddock and taste really similar.
 They also take on flavour really well so can be a great way to up protein in your diet but still make tasty meals like curries and stir fry on the cheap!
 Tinned tuna is another great cheap food that has so much protein in it.
 It’s also really versatile.
 You can make everything from fish cakes to pasta bakes!

-4. Lentils & chickpeasPulses are a great source of protein and fibre, especially if you aren’t a meat eater.
+4. Lentils and chickpeasPulses are a great source of protein and fibre, especially if you aren’t a meat eater.
 They make great meals such as falafel and are good bases for soups and curries too.
 You can either buy them pre-soaked in tins or ready to soak at home in big bags for even cheaper!